All Products

 2. Check if the slab memory is unreclaimable.

-In the command, replace <slab NAME> with the name of the slab that has a high value in the OBJ/SLAB column from the previous step.
+Replace <slab NAME> with the slab name with the highest OBJ/SLAB value from the previous step.

 cat /sys/kernel/slab/<slab NAME>/reclaim_account